 - Add course taxonomies or any other relevant post types to your website’s main menu.
 You can find this option on the Menu screen in the Appearance module of your website’s admin panel.

 - In your AppMySite account, go to the App Menu screen in the App Settings module.
 Import your website’s primary menu here.

 - Your app will now show the course taxonomies you added to the website’s primary menu.
 Make sure your app is on code version 1.10.0 to support custom taxonomy and post types.

 Support for custom taxonomy and post types is available in limited native view and complete webview.
 In case your custom posts are not reflected optimally in the native view, you can turn on webviews for the post screens.

 You can configure post settings in the App Settings module.
 To turn on webviews for the post screens, go to Posts in the App Settings module.
 Turn on the webview toggle here to show all your posts in a webview interface.

 This will basically enable you to show your course content in a webview interface.

 As an iOS & Android app maker, AppMySite now goes beyond supporting the core functionality of WordPress websites.
 You can even show custom post taxonomies created by third-party plugins in your app.

-This piece breaks down how you can create an app for your course-based website.
+This piece breaks down how you can create an app for your learning website.
 The steps covered here should help you import custom course taxonomies to the app, thereby reflecting a significant portion of your website’s functionality in the app.